 Cordless Reciprocating Saw Head to Head

-Cordless Reciprocating Saws – Head-to-Head Testing
+BEST Cordless Reciprocating Saws – Head-to-Head

 One of the most widely used power tools in the construction industry would be the reciprocating saw.
-The first reciprocating saw was introduced by Milwaukee in 1965 with their SAWZALL® Reciprocating Saw.
+The first reciprocating saw was introduced by Milwaukee in 1951 with their SAWZALL® Reciprocating Saw.
 Today, over 65 years later, we find the industry filled with full-size cordless reciprocating saws used on millions of projects on a daily basis.
-Users include demolition contractors, plumbers, electricians, carpenters, mechanical contractors – in both residential and commercial industries – and even fire fighters.
+Users include demolition contractors, plumbers, electricians, carpenters, mechanical contractors – in both residential and commercial industries – and even firefighters.
 Next to the drill, we can’t think of a power tool that touches so many different trades.

 In our latest head-to-head, we invited tool manufacturers to send us their top-of-the-line cordless reciprocating saw that utilizes a single battery in the 18 to 22 volt arena.
 There are other larger voltage reciprocating saws out there (Makita has a 36V, which takes two 18V packs), and DEWALT has the 60V FlexVolt version), but we wanted to keep the group of tools at least in the same general voltage category.